 - most mineral oils and greases with a mineral oil base

-- normal fuels: petrol, diesel and light heating oils
+- normal fuels, such as petrol, diesel and light heating oils

 - animal and vegetable oils and fats

-Mixtures of oil in air may have a negative impact on seal life.
-The upper operating temperature limit is +150 °C, which is appreciably higher than that of normal nitrile rubber.
+The upper operating temperature limit is 150 °C (300 °F), which is appreciably higher than that of NBR.

-Fluoro rubbers are also resistant to oils and hydraulic fluids, fuels and lubricants, mineral acids and aliphatic as well as aromatic hydrocarbons, which would cause seals made from other materials to fail.
-In the presence of esters, ethers, ketones, certain amines and hot anhydrous hydrofluorides fluoro rubbers should not be used.
+FKM is resistant to oils and hydraulic fluids, fuels and lubricants, mineral acids and aliphatic as well as aromatic hydrocarbons which would cause seals made of other materials to fail.
+FKM should not be used in the presence of esters, ethers, ketones, certain amines and hot anhydrous hydrofluorides.

-- The remains of seals should be put in an airtight plastic container marked “Material will etch”.
+Place all off the remains of the seals in an airtight plastic container marked with a symbol for “material will etch”.

-- Comply with the safety precautions included in the material safety data that can be provided upon request.
+- Follow the safety precautions in the appropriate material safety data sheet (MSDS).